Uzbekistan-Rugs

 The material is first cleaned, brushed, and spun into thread using vertical looms, which allow fibers to be stretched and twisted into even, durable strands.
 This process, typically done by hand and often by women, requires both strength and skill to ensure the thread is even and strong enough for weaving.
 The spun thread is then woven on horizontal looms, usually laid flat on the ground.
 The warp threads are stretched across the frame, while the weft is woven through them to create flat weaves or tied into knots to form pile.

 Large carpets can be woven in sections and stitched together.
-Natural dyes made from roots, flowers, and fruit juices were once traditional—for instance, black was created by boiling iron or walnut peels with pomegranate rinds.
+Natural dyes made from roots, flowers, and fruit juices were once used—for instance, black was created by boiling iron or walnut peels with pomegranate rinds.

 Often, women work in groups.
 A pair of National Geographic journalists traveling Turkmenistan in 1973 described the process: “A weaver…knots a strand of wool around a thread of warp, cutting the ends with the sickle-shaped knife.
 After each row she tamps the line with a heavy comb.
 Finally, using shears, she clips several inches of shaggy tuft to an even height.
 The weavers work with every ounce of their energy, burying their joys and sorrows alike in their carpets, forgetting even the baby in its hammock hung above the loom.”

 Zoomorphic and phytomorphic designs are popular motifs that likely began as detailed depictions of real beings rooted in local shamanistic beliefs, but gradually simplified into geometric shapes.
-In Kyrgyzstan, around regions surrounding the Ferghana Valley, common decorative motifs include the curl (kaykalak), hoof (tai tuyak), wolf’s eye (boru gozu), knife tip (bychak uchu), star (jyldyz), and dog’s paw (ala monchok).
+In Kyrgyzstan, in regions near the Ferghana Valley, common decorative motifs include the curl (kaykalak), hoof (tai tuyak), wolf’s eye (boru gozu), knife tip (bychak uchu), star (jyldyz), and dog’s paw (ala monchok).
 The octagonal “kalkaanushka” emblem, originating with the Oghuz tribes between the Caspian and Aral seas, appears across Turkic carpets—including Azerbaijani—highlighting migration and cultural exchange.
 Historically, carpet emblems served as tribal coats of arms, a significance that endures today: Turkmenistan’s flag features five emblems representing its main tribes—Salor, Yomut, Tekke, Chaudor, and Saryk.
-This tradition is so vital to national identity that Turkmen Carpet Day is celebrated annually on the last Sunday of May.
+This tradition is so central to national identity that Turkmen Carpet Day is celebrated annually on the last Sunday of May.

 You’ll Also Love